 Communities interested in becoming Designated Main Street Programs should review our application materials and learn more about this downtown revitalization method.
 We accept applications on a rolling basis, however only a limited number of programs are accepted each year.

-Minnesota’s Designated Main Street districts netted 21 new businesses and 77 additional full-time jobs in 2012.
-In these communities (average population 15,500), 41 building rehab projects were completed.
+Since 2010, Minnesota’s Designated Main Street districts netted 63 new businesses and 210 additional full-time jobs.
+In these communities (average population 15,500), 155 building rehab projects were completed.

-- Net of all gains and losses in new businesses in 2012: +21
+- Net of all gains and losses in new businesses: +63

 This information is collected annually by Main Street programs across the country before being submitted to the National Trust Main Street Center.
 National reinvestment statistics are available at the National Main Street website.

-- For every $1 spent on running the local Main Street Program in Minnesota, $8.03 are reinvested in the community.
+In 2013, for every $1 spent on running a local Main Street Program in Minnesota, $6.09 are reinvested in their district.